GSMSTCSClub/PowerShell-and-Bash-Murder-Mystery-Koan/README.md

 # Bash/PowerShell Murder Mystery Koan

 This is a series of "koans" with a murdery mystery scenario. writeups and instructions found in [this Google Slides presentation](https://docs.google.com/presentation/d/1ESofmSddEVNPGzGG_DvBIdFouVz2BqKmv6VcpH7n-Uo/edit?usp=sharing)

-A koan is like a series of programming test cases to learn a language.
+A koan is a series of programming test cases to learn a coding language. this is the first time ive seen it used in a cybersecurity context, which actually makes me the first person on earth to do something! (crazy right)

 > Where's the source code?